About Me | Addendums | TM Places Where We Have Lived

 Other Web sites | Books | Easy-To-Read Printable Version Of This Article

 This May Be very much critical of TM®, so don’t read it if you are a proponent.
 If you are thinking of starting the practice or in doubt about TM then you should very likely read this article, which is my own story from start to finish regarding Transcendental Meditation®.
+If you only meditate twice a day and enjoy the practice, then this should not affect your experience.
+I don't have any problems with the technique.
+My sister meditates twice a day and likes it.
+My husband meditates occasionally and still likes it.
 You can certainly come to your own conclusions.
 All that is written here is the truth, as I see it.
-I believe if someone has a psychiatric problem they should seek the advice of a professional before they start any spiritual practice.
+I believe if someone has a psychiatric problem, they should seek the advice of a professional before they start any spiritual practice.
 That's my opinion.
 See what's written near the bottom of this page.
 I believe something similar should be written on all TM® literature.

 I first heard about TM® by reading the book about the Beatles, called “The Beatles” by Hunter Davies.
 I also read some articles in magazines about the Beatles and TM®.
 I remember that they talked about learning TM® and how it was beneficial in many areas of life.
 I was a real fan of the Beatles!
 I was also drawn to learn TM® because it came out of India and I was always drawn to things and ideas from India.
 I wanted to improve myself.
 I was extremely shy.
 When I was in high school I was so scared of speaking in front of even my small group of classmates that I would throw up on my way to the school bus on the day that I had speech class - I didn't force myself to do that, I just did because I was so nervous.
 I hardly talked, and people in my extended family called me the shy one; the quiet one.
 Also, even in High School I was searching for “something more” because I knew that there was more to life than what I saw on this, the physical plane of existence.
 I read several books including a book called “Yoga, Youth and Reincarnation” and I read several Edgar Cayce books.
 I wanted to learn more about reincarnation because I knew in my heart that reincarnation is reality.
 I became somewhat interested in learning more about Witchcraft as well, but never got very far with it.
 I did become interested in eating more healthy foods.